borntofrappe/borntofrappe/README.md

 ---
 ```

-This is an HTML-inspired value and ultimately included in the `datetime` attribute of `<time>` elements.
+This is an HTML-inspired value, with the goal of adding the string in the `datetime` attribute of `<time>` elements.

-From the value the date is created splitting the integers and spreading the array in the `new Date()` constructor.
+From the datetime create a date object srparating the integers and spreading the array in the `new Date()` constructor.

 ```js
 const date = new Date(